ga-wdi-boston/orientation/README.md

 doubt.
 This portion of orientation will give you the opportunity to hear from alumni from past Web Development Immersive programs.
 You can expect to hear:

+-   Names of each alumni panelist and what they were doing before WDI
+-   What the alumni do now after successfully completing the program
 -   What their experience was like in WDI
--   What were some the challenges they faced during their cohorts
+-   What some the challenges were that they faced during their cohorts
 -   What was something they wish they knew at the start of the program
--   Looking back, what was something they heard but didn't really internalize and wish they had
 -   Open the floor up for questions

+Example questions to ask:

+-   What do you wish someone had told you?
+Would you have believed it?
+-   How long was the gap in time between learning something and feeling comfortable using it?
+-   What is your learning process on-the-job?
+-   How important were the projects for your learning and comfort?
+-   What was it like day-to-day and week-to-week during the program?
+-   How did you convince someone that you can do the job even though you don't have experience?
+-   What was your highest level of education?
+Did your degree matter?

 ## Consultant Q&A